Ovambo Uprising: German-kwanyama Relations

 Mandume rejected the idea of Portuguese colonial rule and demanded to be on equal terms with the colonial rulers in their distant capitals.
 Mandume also sought close relations with the Germans despite them owning the southern half of his kingdom.
-He even as far as to describe the governor of German South West Africa, Theodor Seitz, as his "brother in Windhuk."
+He even went as far as to describe the governor of German South West Africa, Theodor Seitz, as his "brother in Windhuk."

-In August 1914, Outjo District Governor Hans Schultze-Jena reported suspected British troop movements or at least growing British influence in Angola to Governor Seitz via a telegram.
+In August 1914, Outjo District Governor Hans Schultze-Jena reported suspected British troop movements, or at least growing British influence in Angola, to Governor Seitz via a telegram.
 Schultze-Jena told Seitz that there were rumors the Portuguese were trying to turn the Ovambo against German colonial rule.
-Despite confirmation of these allegations, Seitz went ahead and sent a letter to mandume, telling him that German forces would support him if he was ever attacked by the Portuguese.
+Despite confirmation of these allegations, Seitz went ahead and sent a letter to Mandume, telling him that German forces would support him if he was ever attacked by the Portuguese.
 The letter also promised 100 guns plus ammunition to Mandume which was never given.
 The next month Seitz sent another letter with the same offer in it plus wine.
 The letter also talked about Germany's "great victories" in Europe, assuring Mandume that if he stayed "faithful to the Germans you need not fear the Portuguese.
 If they attack you, I will send German troops to expel them."
 The guns were not to be delivered unless the Portuguese joined the British and invaded Ovamboland.

 German campaign in Angola

-In October 1914, Seitz attempted to give Mandume the 100 outmoded M 71 rifles, but he was advised by the government's native commissioner Hermann Tönjes to only send 5 rifles to Mandume and 1 to each of the other 3 Ovambo kings.
+In October 1914, Seitz attempted to give Mandume the one hundred outmoded M 71 rifles, but he was advised by the government's native commissioner Hermann Tönjes to only send five rifles to Mandume and one to each of the other three Ovambo kings.
 Mandume thanked Seitz for the promised guns and assured him of his allegiance to the Germans.
 Seitz also asked if Mandume's men would join his forces at Naulila, but it never happened.
 The next month on November 5, Mandume allegedly told then-district governor José Augusto Alves Roçadas that the Germans were going to attack Angola.
-This would turn to be both incorrect and correct as the Germans would come back to Angola, but it was the next month.
+This would turn out to be both incorrect and correct as the Germans would come back to Angola, but it was the next month.

 The very next month the German army would gain a major victory at the Battle of Naulila.
 It was a severe defeat for Portuguese forces and showed off "German military brilliance".
-The victory in their region impressed the Ovambos and encouraged them considered that the time had come to shake off the yoke of the Portuguese colonial occupier.
+The victory in their region impressed the Ovambos and encouraged them to consider that the time had come to shake off the yoke of the Portuguese colonial occupier.
 But no rebellion came until governor Roçadas started to fall victim to the notions of "German military brilliance" and fearing an envelopment moved most of his troops out of the Ovambo region and towards Humbe, leaving behind 1,000 rifles and 4 machine guns.
 Fueled by their hatred of Alves Roçadas, Portugal's military weakness, and famine, the entire Ovambo region revolted against Portugal.